Contact and clinic information

-Currently the Spectrum Learning Center accepts patients whose primary insurance is Nevada Medicaid.
+Currently the Spectrum Learning Center accepts patients whose primary insurance is Nevada Medicaid or Hometown Health.
 The Spectrum Learning Center also offers a self-pay program.

 If you are interested in your child receiving ABA services at Spectrum Learning Center, please contact us to set up an initial meeting.
 Families may be added to a waitlist, and we will contact waitlist families as openings become available.